whiprandolph/bestseller/Part 3 - The Deepest Revolution/15 - Cultivate Integrity and Bravery.md

 * Standing up for one's self and others is the ultimate act of self-respect.
 The fact that so many people tolerate so much abuse indicates how little self-respect there is in unhealthy cultures.

+Awareness, integrity, bravery -- these are skills that can be practiced.

 #### Decide What's Worth Dying For

 You're going to die.
 The question is what's worth dying for, what's worth risking your life for, and what's not?

 <div style="break-after:page"></div>